-RPT-Fitch rates China Resources Land's USD notes final 'BBB+'
+RPT-Fitch Rates China Resources Land's USD Notes Final 'BBB+'

 strategy to focus on stability and profitability instead of high growth.
 CR Land

-CR Land's contracted sales had a 44% compounded annual growth rate for 2010 and
+CR Land's contracted sales had a 44% compounded annual growth rate for 2010 to

 2013, but the company aims to move towards maximising cash generation with